Greenhouse gases contribute to the global climate change problem and cause air pollution to spike to crisis levels in some urban areas.

 Companies that are looking for a standard approach to emissions monitoring should look for a web-based solution that allows them to customize calculation methodologies to meet their needs — by supporting the European Norm 16258, SmartWay and also the Handbook of Emission Factors for Road Transport (version 3.2).
 A flexible solution that simplifies reporting makes compliance easier and helps companies reduce greenhouse gases to fight climate change.

 Abigail Obano leads product marketing in the EMEA (Europe, Middle East and Africa) region for Trimble Maps, which offers the kind of tracking mentioned in this article through its PC Miler solutions.
 This article was authored under the guidance and editorial standards of HDT’s editors to provide useful information to our readers.
+Opinions may not reflect those of HDT.

 Originally posted on Trucking Info